durmusgulbahar/algorithm-visualizer/CONTRIBUTING.md

 # Contributing to Algorithm Visualizer

 Thank you for your interest in contributing to Algorithm Visualizer!
-We welcome contributions from the community to help make this project even better.
+We welcome contributions from the community to make this project even better.

 ## Getting Started